Speykious/SeeShark/Readme.md

         // Create a callback for decoded camera frames public static void FrameEventHandler(object? _sender, FrameEventArgs e) {
+            // Only care about new frames
+            if (e.Status != DecodeStatus.NewFrame)
+                return;

             Frame frame = e.Frame;

             // Get information and raw data from a frame